Fortress Besieged: Publishing history

 The literary work was published in its original version in Shanghai during the year of 1947.
 The second edition was published in 1948.
 The third edition in 1949.
 After the Communist Revolution, the book was not reprinted in mainland China again until 1980.
 In the meantime, it was also banned in Taiwan because of its scathing satire of the Nationalist government.

 Although the domestic distribution faced decades of restrictions under political sensitivity, the novel was translated and published and internationally distributed starting from the 1960s.
 Currently the novel is translated into languages such as English, French, German, Russian and Japanese.

 Plot summary

-Set in the 1930s, the novel follows the misadventures of Fang Hung-chien (方鴻漸 Fāng Hóngjiàn).
+Set in the 1930s, the novel follows the misadventures of Fang Hongjian.
 The book begins with Fang returning home to China after running out of money while studying abroad.
-It is revealed that his studies were financed by a family friend but Fang Hongjiang wasted his time aimlessly bouncing between European schools.
+It is revealed that his studies were financed by a family friend, but Fang Hongjian wasted his time aimlessly bouncing between European schools.
 Fang bought a fake degree to have something to show for his studies.